PanKarton/NewDishForm/README.md

 This is my recuritment task where I was supposed to create a form for adding new dish with POST request.
+This app is built using Next.js - a React framework that allows you to build web apps with server-side rendering, additional performance optimization, routing, and more.

 ## Node and npm